Cakeday / Docs

 Sync Status

 You can check the sync status in Settings > iCloud Sync within Cakeday.
-It displays the date and time of the last successful sync.
-If the sync completed very recently, it shows “Just now” instead of a timestamp.
+It shows “Connected” before a sync timestamp is available, “Just now” for syncs completed within the last minute, and a relative last-sync time after that.
 The status updates in real time.

 Account Change Handling